 Transformational music theory involves the study of how musical objects, such as chords and rhythm, can transform from one to another.
 The music theorist Hugo Riemann (1849 – 1919) studied transformations of chords through operators that formed a group, these operators were defined by their voice leading properties.
 Voice leading is essentially how individual notes Read more about Using Uniform Triadic Transformations to Map Out Chord Progressions[…]

 luna NightlightTM is a captivating nightlight application for the iPhone and iPad that will capture your imagination, and put you right to sleep by playing your favorite music. luna NightlightTM is comprised of beautiful spheres dropping from the sky, calmly floating down, and mysteriously disappearing into the night.
 Or, turn the phone upside down and watch Read more about luna Nightlight[…]

-Are you interested in musical set theory and functional programming?
-LUMA is a software tool designed to help compose music using set theory and associated techniques to help create melodies and harmonies that you may not otherwise been able to create.
-Stay focused and in-tune for updates.
+LUMA is a software tool designed to perform algorithmic composition using set theory and associated techniques to help create melodies and harmonies that you may not otherwise have been able to create.